 But other than the name and their color, which is in their name, what do you really know about the Rhode Island Red?
 This is your ultimate guide to Rhode Island Red Chickens.

 Everything About The Rhode Island Red Chicken

-To get you acquainted with this breed, we wanted to cover 3 important areas; what do they look like, what is their personality and temperament like, and what are they used for?
+To get you acquainted with raising Rhode Island Red chickens, we wanted to cover 3 important areas; what do they look like, what is their personality and temperament like, and what is the Rhode Island Red used for?

 Let’s start with their most distinguishing feature; their appearance.

 The first thing you notice when you see a chicken is what they look like.

 We’ll start with the most obvious feature; which is their color.
 The Rhode Island Red is, obviously, red.
 It is generally a darker, deeper red, like burgundy than a bright, fire engine red.

 Hens are a pretty uniform red color.
 Whereas, roosters will sometimes have color variations in their saddle feathers and tail feathers.
 These color variations can vary from darker or lighter shades of red all the way to a dark, shimmery green.

 In both hens and roosters, their skin is yellow.
 They also have yellow beaks, yellow legs, and yellow feet.